The Importance of Preventive Care and Annual Exams

 With recent advances in veterinary medical knowledge and care, as well as newer therapies and better nutrition, senior pets are living longer than ever.

 While this is terrific news for pets and their owners, it means that special attention needs to be given to your pet's routine healthcare as they age.
-As your pet surpasses middle age, regular examinations become increasingly crucial to ensure their continuing health and longevity.
+As your pet surpasses middle age, Pet Wellness Exam should be something that is done regularly, and those exams are increasingly crucial to ensure their continuing health and longevity.

 In addition to the routine wellness procedures we perform on all adult pets, we will provide special attention to conditions that can be associated with age or are more common in older pets like arthritis or decreased vision.